 - Personal – building upon existing skills, and working toward new ones

-One that surprised me, actually, was my writing skill.
+One that surprised me was my writing skill.
 As part of our SMB services, we send pre-written emails about best practices to customers about once a month.
-We recently revamped our content for about 2 years’ worth of emails, which was an exercise in clarity and brevity.
+We recently revamped our content for about two years’ worth of emails, which was an exercise in clarity and brevity.
 Writing a thorough, detailed email to a specific customer about a specific scenario is a very different beast than writing an attention-grabbing campaign that’s being sent to thousands of people.

 Aside from technical skills, what personality traits/characteristics make for an ideal candidate in your role?

-There are three work-related philosophies that have always resonated with me: work hard and be kind, work smarter not harder, and help other people do great work.
-I’ve used those as a guiding light when working toward my and my teams’ goals, and I think they’ve helped me be as effective as I can in my role.
+Three work-related philosophies have always resonated with me: work hard and be kind, work smarter not harder, and help other people do great work.
+I’ve used those as a guiding light when working toward my and my teams’ goals.
+I think they’ve helped me be as effective as I can in my role.

 Want more of these interviews delivered directly to your inbox?
 Sign up for my monthly newsletter.